dekarrin/mtgdb/README.md

 Python script for managing a sqlite3 db that imports from deckbox and tracks decks that cards are in as well as how many copies in main inventory are free.

+To use, `init-db` a DB.
+Then, export an inventory list from deckbox, and `import` it into the DB. `create-deck` to create a new one.
+By default, it will be in `broken` (`B`) state, and adding cards to it will not count against their free total.
+To fix that, `set-deck-state` to `P` (partial) or `C` (complete) state.
+Then, `add` and `remove` cards to decks as desired.

+To save elsewhere, use `export-decks` to get decklist CSVs that can be saved and viewed elsewhere.
+You can use `import-decks` to bring them back in.

 Subcommands:
 * `init-db` - Will create the new DB.
 If pointing at an existing one, it will be overwritten.